 Annihilation, the film, which many say differs from the Jeff VanderMeer-penned novel on which its based, generally follows a group of military scientists investigating a mysterious, off-limits zone called “The Shimmer,” a place filled with biological mutations that seem to defy the very laws of nature.
 It’s not a utopia.

-To help propel this bigger story, Barrow and Salisbury take a different path than they did in their first outing with Garland.
+To help propel this bigger story in their Annihilation soundtrack, Barrow and Salisbury take a different path than they did in their first outing with Garland.
 This time, the score is orchestral, and blended in are synths, diverse sound design, a key theme portrayed on an acoustic guitar, and manipulated vocal effects.
 The orchestral part is crucial, its ominousness bolstering the suspense and sense of danger that synth patches alone can’t possibly achieve here.

 The orchestral part is crucial, its ominousness bolstering the suspense and sense of danger that synth patches alone can’t possibly achieve here.